Online Universal Dirichlet Factor Portfolios: Constant re-balanced portfolios in factor driven markets

 where $r_{1i}$ and $r_{2i}$ are returns attributed to factor 1 and factor 2 and $\beta$ denotes the factor exposures.
 The average growth rate of this portfolio is given by:

 By the AM-GM inequality and by the property that log is a monotone function:

 where AM stands for arithmetic mean and GM stands for geometric mean and $G_1$ and $G_2$ are buy and hold returns from factor 1 and factor 2 respectively.
-The main insight from the result being that the growth rate of a portfolio that rebalances regularly can do better than the underlying factor growth rates, depending on the average $\beta$ exposure of the assets underlying the portfolio and how diversified the portfolio is.
-The last term denotes a portfolio-drag term that vanishes for a $1/m$ portfolio.
+The main insight from the result is that the growth rate of a portfolio that re-balances regularly can do better than the underlying factor growth rates, depending on the average $\beta$ exposure of the assets underlying the portfolio and how diversified the portfolio is.
+The last term denotes a portfolio concentration cost term that vanishes for a $1/m$ diversified portfolio.